evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       // ------------------

       if (isCollidedWithTheEarth(straberryPosition) && !sunIsRemoved) {
+        if (shownStraberryHasLandedOnEarthMessage) {
+          reset();
+        } else {
           physics.state.paused = true;

-        gameoverMessage.showWithContinueButton("The giant strawberry thing has safely landed on the Earth.",didTapContinueButtonAfterCollisionWithEarth);
+          shownStraberryHasLandedOnEarthMessage = true;

+          gameoverMessage.showWithContinueButton("The giant strawberry has safely landed on the Earth and kept standing there without any signs of activity.
+On closer examination it appeared to be made of some kind of mineral similar to diamond.
+The landing site has soon become a popular tourist attraction where one can buy a smoothie or a strawberry-shaped souvenir.", didTapContinueButtonAfterCollisionWithEarth);

           helper.hideBlockElement(straberryElement);
+        }
       }
     }